 Search engines like Google appreciate when things are simple.
 The more easily they can crawl your site, the better for your search results.

-#5: Internal Links Can Build Your Link Equity
+#6.
+Build Your Link Equity

 Every link on your site has something called link equity.
 It's a measure of authority that the link passes from one page to the next.
+Linking pages together helps to spread this link equity.

 You know how Google ranks a page based on metrics like value, relevance, and authority?
 Internal links can transfer some of them from a page that performs particularly well to another you link to from it.